rdvnnl/kotlin-web-site/docs/topics/properties.md

 ## Custom getters and setters

-By default, Kotlin generates getters and setters behind the scenes.
+By default, Kotlin automatically generates getters and setters.
 You can define your own custom accessors when you need extra logic, such as validation, formatting, or calculations based on other properties.

 A custom getter runs every time the property is accessed: